Sky-Captain-13/foundry/luminous/README.md

 Provides a lighter take on the Foundry UI with less transparency and the use of cooler colors.

 ## Patch Notes
+### Version 0.1.3
+* CSS fix for new control menu html structure in Foundry v9.238

 ### Version 0.1.2
 * Compatibility update to Foundry v9.238